 You can reduce your taxable income and the taxes you pay by taking advantage of deductions and credits.

 Tax deductions – reduce your taxable income.
 Common deductions include RRSPRRSP See Registered Retirement Savings Plan.+ read full definition contributions, childcare expenses, and union and professional dues.

 Deductions won’t directly contribute to a refund at tax time.
 However, it is possible they could add up enough to put you into a lower tax bracket, which would mean you will be taxed at a lower rate.

 Learn more about what you can deduct.

 TipTip The sharing of important information about a company not known to the public.+ read full definition: If you’re in a higher tax bracket, a deduction will be worth more in terms of tax savings than if you are in a lower bracket.
 If you are already in a lower tax bracket, then deductions such as RRSP contributions will have less of an impact.

-- Refundable tax credits do contribute towards a refund, or they might be paid to you in amounts throughout the year.
+Refundable tax credits do contribute towards a refund, or they might be paid to you in amounts throughout the year.
 The government will pay you the refundable tax credits you qualify for, whether you owe tax or not.
 To claim them, you must file a tax return.
-Examples: GST/HST credits, Working Income TaxIncome tax A charge you pay based on your total income from all sources.
-The Canadian government and your province set the rate.+ read full definition BenefitBenefit Money, goods, or services that you get from your workplace or from a government program such as the Canada Pension Plan.+ read full definition and beginning in 2015, the Children’s fitness tax credit.
+Examples are GST/HST credits, and the Canada Workers BenefitBenefit Money, goods, or services that you get from your workplace or from a government program such as the Canada Pension Plan.+ read full definition (CWB).

-Tax credits and deductions lower the amount of tax you have to pay.
-Claim all the credits and deductions you’re entitled to.
+Tax credits and deductions can lower the amount of tax you have to pay.
+Remember to claim all the credits and deductions you’re entitled to.